 Answer: Your question revolves around the preaching, in pairs, that the twelve disciples carried out roughly two years after Jesus' ministry began in 26 A.D.
 (Mark 6:7 - 13).
-They were sent on what we would call a supervised training mission so that they could gain the experience and skills needed for preaching the gospel after the Lord's death.
+They were sent on what we would call a supervised training mission so that they could gain the experience and skills needed for spreading the gospel after the Lord's death.

 Jesus initiated another training exercise in preaching roughly one year after the first one mentioned above.
 For this training, however, he gathered seventy of his disciples and sent them out in pairs to several locations.
-The goal was to give them practical experience in evangelism (preaching) and to prepare the people for a visit by him (Luke 10:1 - 20).
+The goal was to give them practical experience in evangelism and to prepare the people for a visit by him (Luke 10:1 - 20).

-Why did Jesus send out his disciples out in pairs?
+Why did Jesus send out his disciples in twos?
 Although Scripture does not directly reveal his reasons, it was likely done so that a credible witness of his entire ministry, teachings and miracles could be offered.
 He intentionally choose the disciples with this goal in mind (John 3:11, 15:27, Acts 1:22).

 The testimony of one person is not considered acceptable by God (see 1Corinthians 14:29, 2Corinthians 13:1).
 In the Old Testament, the testimony of a single person was not considered sufficient to convict someone of murder (Numbers 35:30, Deuteronomy 17:6).
 In fact, two or three witness were required in order to establish that a person committed a sin worthy of punishment (Deuteronomy 19:15).

 Another reason He sent the disciples out in pairs was so that there would be a credible witness against those who rejected their preaching.